solliancenet/MCW-Modernizing-data-analytics-with-SQL-Server-2019/Whiteboard design session/WDS trainer guide - Modernizing data analytics with SQL Server 2019.md

 1. Diagram your initial vision for the architecture of the solution.

-_Modern data warehouse_
+_Big data and insights_

-1. What services and technologies should be used for the big data warehouse?
+1. What services and technologies should be used for scale-out processing and analyzing big data?
+Can this be done while minimizing code changes?

 2. How will you enable a single data query to work across multiple, disparate data sources with the ability to join internal SQL server tables at scale?

 3. How will you provide a data mart to store denormalized and aggregated data while taking advantage of distributed storage?
+Would you suggest using a data warehouse instead?

 4. What methods can be used to ensure the best performance when querying data?

-5. How will the data systems scale to reach more consumers?
-Can this be done while minimizing code changes?

 _Deep analytics and AI_